hana1689/Insight_BCA_Challenge/README.md

 Last two arguments should be the directory of input and output file, respectively.
 You can create a test folder in testsuite and specify the directory here to run the test you want.
 For example: `"./insight_testsuite/tests/test_1/output/report.csv"`

-# Limitations
+# Validation Scope
-This program only accepts the clean data.
-It does validate if the file is in the correct format like it must place `Border`, `Date`, `Value`, and `Measure` in the correct order and if the file has no data.
-However, it does not check if data contains some special characters or not such as \\, \, @, $, etc
+- Validate if the file is in the correct format like it must place `Border`, `Date`, `Value`, and `Measure` in the correct order
+- Validate if the file has no data after the header
+- Validate if Date is in the correct date format
+- Validate if Value is a number